gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 _Bias-T allowing the injection of DC voltage to the antenna.
 Source: [Radio Adventures](http://yo3iiu.ro/blog/){:target="_blank"}._
 {: style="text-align: center;"}

-In USRP with two receiving slots, please check in which one you are inserting the daughterboard (they are usually labelled as "RX A" and "RX B").
-This is something that you will need to specify in the configuration file (via the `subdevice` parameter, see below).

 ![Setup](http://yo3iiu.ro/blog/wp-content/uploads/2013/02/whole_hw_scaled.jpeg){: .align-center}
 _USRP N210 with the bias-T and the GPS antenna.
 Source: [Radio Adventures](http://yo3iiu.ro/blog/){:target="_blank"}._
 {: style="text-align: center;"}

-Depending on the specific USRP model you are using, the connection to the host computer in charge of the execution of the software receiver can be through USB (2.0 or 3.0) or Ethernet (10/100/1000 BASE-T Ethernet).
+Depending on the specific USRP model you are using, the connection to the host computer in charge of the execution of the software receiver can be through USB (2.0 or 3.0) or Ethernet (1 GigE or 10 GigE).
 Once connected, every USRP device has [several ways of identifying it](http://files.ettus.com/manual/page_identification.html){:target="_blank"} on the host system:

 |----------
 |  **Identifier**  |  **Key** | **Notes** | **Example** |